FREE DOMESTIC USPS SHIPPING ON ORDERS OVER $100. WE ACCEPT ALL FORMS OF PAYMENT

 According to the European directive 432/2012 issued by the European Food Safety Authority the producer can attach the coveted Health Claim label to his product only if the oil contains at least 250mg/kg polyphenols.
 It means, that in 20g of olive oil (1tbsp) must be more than 5mg polyphenols.

 The Superiority of our Raw Olive Oil becomes clear when you compare the analysis of our Olive oil's Polyphenol Count, carried out by the National Kapodistrian University in Athens.
 The majority of olive oils in stores average 70mg/kg.
-The minimum requirement is 250mg/kg, in order to be effective in helping our bodies.
+The minimum requirement is 500mg/kg, in order to be effective in helping our bodies.
 As a result, most olive oils fail to deliver on the health claim promise.
-Olive from the Raw has nearly 500mg/kg!
+Olive from the Raw & it's Partners have over 1400mg/kg!

 Olive from the Raw has now been officially added to an EU certified list of oils that protect against oxidization of blood lipids.